GurdLid/GurdLid/README.md

 # About Me:
-Aspiring Software Engineer with interest in Quantitative Finance, Machine Learning and Physics.
+Site Reliability Engineer with interest in Quantitative Finance, Machine Learning and Physics.

 # Tech Stack: